IBM/watsonx-code-assistant/README.md

 Analyze your Java application runtime and modernize it to a more lightweight, flexible, and efficient runtime.
 Receive a prescriptive plan that describes the changes that are needed to modernize your application, with a detailed assessment of complexity and required development effort.
 Use automation to quickly implement code and configuration changes.
 Transform code with generative Al assistance to resolve more complex issues.

-For more information, see the documentation for [Modernizing Java applications](https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-modernize-java).
+For more information, see the documentation for <a href="https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-modernize-java" target="_blank">Modernizing Java applications</a>.

 ### **Java version upgrade**

 Identify changes required to upgrade Java code, automatically apply fixes, and use generative AI to transform Java code.
 Receive a prescriptive plan that describes the changes that are needed to upgrade your application, with a detailed assessment of complexity and required development effort.
 Use automation to quickly implement code and configuration changes.
 Transform code with generative Al assistance to resolve more complex issues.

-For more information, see the documentation for [Upgrading the Java version for your application](https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-upgrade-java).
+For more information, see the documentation for <a href="https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-upgrade-java" target="_blank">Upgrading the Java version for your application</a>.

 ### **Explain code and applications**